cboettig/nonparametric-bayes/tgp-priors.Rmd

----
-layout: page
----Exploring the behavior and ifluence of the prior in the `tgp` package.
+Exploring the behavior and ifluence of the prior in the `tgp` package.
 It appears there may be a bug (or rather incorrect documentation) in how the mixed Gamma priors are defined for the nugget `nug` and range / length-scale `d`.